Skip to main content ↓

 A hard bounce, on the other hand, takes place when an email permanently fails to deliver because the email address is invalid or the domain is no longer active.

-Whichever type of bounce happened, delete the contact.
-The person is either no longer using the email address or your email is directly going to their spam folder.
+Whichever type of bounce happens, delete the contact.
+The person is either no longer using the email address, or your email is going directly to their spam folder.
 Remember that bounces hurt your sender reputation.

 3. The contact unsubscribed.